 STEVE INSKEEP, HOST:

-On a Monday, it's MORNING EDITION from NPR News.
+On an astonishing Friday at the end of an astonishing week it's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

 And I'm David Greene.
 We are following events as they unfold this morning in Boston.
 In just one of several violent events overnight, law enforcement authorities confronted two men they believe to be responsible for the bombings of the Boston Marathon.
 It was a violent encounter.

 We are following the dramatic events out of Boston this morning.
 Police are on the hunt for a person they believe was involved in the Boston Marathon bombing.
 And let's turn now to NPR's Jeff Brady, who is joining us from Watertown, Massachusetts.
 And, Jeff, remind us, that's a suburb right outside Boston where this police chase, overnight, ended and where residents are still staying inside because we don't know when or if this will be over.